 - BA Combined Honours, Mathematics & Philosophy, University of Leeds (1972)

 - MSc Consulting & Coaching for Change, HEC & Oxford University (2005)

-Visiting Professor, University of Leeds (2010)
+- Visiting Professor, University of Leeds (2010)

-MA Photography, Falmouth University (in progress)
+- MA Photography, Falmouth University (2018–19)

 Before that, I was a senior corporate executive, with over 30 years working in Europe, the USA and Asia Pacific.
-Until mid 2001, he was Company Group Chairman of Johnson & Johnson's Consumer business in Asia-Pacific, based in Singapore.
-Prior to this, he spent 22 years at Procter & Gamble, starting in marketing and then latterly as Regional Vice President based in Hong Kong and then in Japan.
-In all, he spent 11 years as a Regional CEO of Asian businesses.
-He also served as Chairman for Living Cell Technologies, an Australia/New Zealand biotechnology company, from the IPO in 2004 until late 2006.
+Until mid 2001, I was Company Group Chairman of Johnson & Johnson's Consumer business in Asia-Pacific, based in Singapore.
+Prior to this, I spent 22 years at Procter & Gamble, starting in marketing and then latterly as Regional Vice President based in Hong Kong, and then in Japan.
+In total, I spent 11 years as a Regional CEO of Asian businesses.
+I also served as Chairman for Living Cell Technologies, an Australia/New Zealand biotechnology company, from the IPO in 2004 until late 2006.

-Mick is a Fellow of the Royal Society of Arts (FRSA, 2002).
-Mick and wife Ingrid have 6 children and 9 grandchildren, born in 6 countries, on 4 continents.<h4>Research projects</h4> <p>Any research projects I'm currently working on will be listed below.
+I am a Fellow of the Royal Photographic Society (FRPS).<h4>Research projects</h4> <p>Any research projects I'm currently working on will be listed below.
 Our list of all <a href="https://ahc.leeds.ac.uk/dir/research-projects">research projects</a> allows you to view and search the full list of projects in the faculty.</p>